-Object Description • Queue The queue number (CoS) for which the configuration below applies. • Enable Controls whether RED is enabled for this entry. • Min Controls the lower RED fill level threshold.
+Object Description • Group The WRED group number for which the configuration below applies. • Queue The queue number (CoS) for which the configuration below applies. • DPL The Drop Precedence Level for which the configuration below applies. • Enable Controls whether RED is enabled for this entry. • Min Controls the lower RED fill level threshold.
 If the queue filling level is below this threshold, the drop probability is zero.
 This value is restricted to 0-100%. • Max Controls the upper RED drop probability or fill level threshold for frames marked with Drop Precedence Level > 0 (yellow frames).
 This value is restricted to 1-100%.
 Max Unit Selects the unit for Max.
 Possible values are: Drop Probability: Max controls the drop probability just below 100% fill level.
 Fill Level: Max controls the fill level where drop probability reaches 100%